 The Durban Forest can be purchased from all leading bookshops or direct through the Durban Botanic Gardens Trust.
 Please enquire about our special rate for bulk orders.

-The next volume in the Durban Botanic Gardens Trust’s umKhuhlu series is in production and due for launch in the final quarter of 2018.
+The second publication in the Durban Botanic Gardens Trust’s umKhuhlu series is now available.
 It’s a must for all fans of environmental exploration, plant discoveries and historical adventures.

 From Amazonian jungles to royal palaces, from scientific detective work to painstaking artistry, it tells the risky and intriguing international saga of the spectacular plant family of strelitzias.